 Suzy Red's Reluctant Reader Advice

-a teaching degree, so there are many things I do not yet know.
+degree, so there are many things I do not yet know.

 What I want to